Texas Truck Driver Negligence Attorneys

 - Was the driver actually sleeping when in the sleeper berth?

 - Was the driver accounting for other manual labor done prior to driving, such as loading the truck?

 For safety reasons, drivers transporting hazardous material must know how to proceed in the event of a trucking accident or a leak.
 However, many drivers are unaware of what they need to do following an accident.
 This failure to move quickly can result in catastrophic injuries.

-Contact us online or call (210) 774-6445 to speak with a San Antonio truck accident attorney about your case.
+Contact us to speak with a Texas truck accident attorney.